Canada vs Bosnia Lineups, Starting 11, Bench & Formation

 Bench Strength Comparison

 Canada’s projected bench carries flexible wide options.
-Davies, Ali Ahmed, and Tani Oluwaseyi can change the pace if Marsch needs more direct running.
+Millar, Ali Ahmed, and Tani Oluwaseyi can change the pace if Marsch needs more direct running.
 Jonathan Osorio and Samuel Piette also give Canada safer midfield choices if the lead needs protection.

 Bosnia’s bench gives Barbarez several ways to adjust the attack.
 Esmir Bajraktarevic can add width, while Haris Tabakovic and Samed Bazdar provide extra forward depth.
 Amir Hadziahmetovic and Dzenis Burnic can help Bosnia close central spaces late.